davidgalfi/JsonGo/README.md

   - Add methods to search for specific keys or values within the JSON data.
   - Implement filtering capabilities to extract subsets of the data based on certain criteria.
 - **Delete Operations**: Provide methods to update or delete entries within the JSON data, allowing for more dynamic data manipulation.
-- **Integration with External APIs**: Add functionality to fetch JSON data from external APIs or URLs, enhancing the class's utility in web applications.
 - **Performance Optimization**: Review the code for performance bottlenecks, especially in parsing large JSON files, and optimize where possible.
 - **Command-Line Interface (CLI)**: Create a CLI tool that utilizes this class for processing JSON files from the command line, offering features like conversion, validation, and formatting.